-Whether you recently bought a home, or just installed new carpet, or are in the market for new household appliances, you might be wondering if you need both a vacuum and carpet steamer or if they can accomplish the same tasks.
-The answer is yes and no—the appliances do function differently, but you probably don't have to purchase both.
+Whether you recently bought a home, just installed new carpet, or are in the market for new household appliances, you might be wondering if you need both a vacuum and carpet steamer or if they can accomplish the same tasks.
+While the appliances do function differently, you probably don't have to purchase both.

 Although some carpet steamers and cleaners have a suction mechanism to remove the cleaning fluid and water from your carpet after cleaning the area, they should only be used for steaming or cleaning a carpet and never used as a vacuum cleaner.